 With the recent addition of the Capability Brown play area (for children aged 2-9 years) and a series of activities for the kids - including historic games, a nature trail and a large sandpit area - there’s plenty to keep the little ones entertained whilst visiting the workshops and galleries in the courtyard.

-Kirkharle Lake & Courtyard replied: Many thanks for taking the time to write your kind review.
-I am so pleased you enjoyed the experience at Kirkharle Courtyard and do hope you will visit us again soon.
+Kirkharle Lake & Courtyard replied: Many thanks for taking the time to write your review.
+I am delighted you enjoyed your visit to our Coffee House and Courtyard shops and galleries.
+I do hope you will visit us again soon.
+Many thanks.